v2sCollections/Constellation/README.md

 <details><summary>CLICK HERE FOR OPTIONAL RESHADE INSTALLATION </summary>
 ReShade is included with the collection once you have finished downloading it will be placed on the toolbar in the top left-hand corner of Vortex.

+NOTE If you use a Reshade make sure that HDR is disabled in Windows.

 **1**) Click on Reshade in the top corner.